ConorOBrien-Foxx/Jolf/docs/Tips.md

 | 0-9      | 0-9                 | Digit               |
 | 10       | t                   | Constant            |
 | 11       | ht                  | Increment Constant  |
 (This table is incomplete/suboptimal.
-You may make a request for a constant by [pinging me in the Nineteenth byte (@CᴏɴᴏʀO'Bʀɪᴇɴ)](http://chat.stackexchange.com/rooms/240/the-nineteenth-byte), opening up an issue here, or by dropping an email to `+"%or'Con' O%rien4god@%.com'\'B'gmail"`)
+You may make a request for a constant by [pinging me in the Nineteenth byte (@CᴏɴᴏʀO'Bʀɪᴇɴ)](http://chat.stackexchange.com/rooms/240/the-nineteenth-byte), opening up an issue here, or by dropping an email to `+"%or'Con' O%rien4god@%.com'B'gmail"`.
+It's Jolf code, if you didn't notice.)